 Why It Happens: Heavy snowfall makes it difficult to drive, often simply because it’s nearly impossible to see.
 This can cause drivers to collide or drive off the road.

-How To Prevent It: If the snow makes it difficult to see, pull into the parking lot or off of the road.
+How To Prevent It: If the snow makes it difficult to see, pull into a parking lot or off of the road.
 Often, waiting it out is safer than pushing through.
 You should also check the weather forecast before you head out for the day.
+In some areas, authorities are leveraging technology to improve driving conditions, as seen in Sandy Springs’ partnership with Waze to alleviate traffic confusion.

-Remember: You are not required to drive if you feel unsafe.
+You are not required to drive if you feel unsafe.
 Check the weather and pull over if conditions are too severe for you.
 But in the event of a winter car accident, be sure to call a personal injury attorney.
 This professional can help you navigate your case and try to get you compensation.
+For more guidance on what to do after an accident, consider reading about the vital steps to take after an auto accident.